 2. Make your work place comfortable and inviting.
 For example, have an inspiring bookshelf, light a scented candle, put up a few crazy, fun photographs.

-5. Recognise that we rarely feel happy when we’re working as we’re bound to struggle with incompetence, failure, frustration and feeling that we don’t know what to do.
-However, they are only a part of the total picture, and completing a project leads to pride and confidence.
+4. Recognise that we rarely feel happy when we’re working as we often struggle with incompetence, frustration and feeling that we don’t know what to do.

 Although it’s normal to feel some anxiety when you’re preparing for, or taking, a test - too much can hamper you from doing well.
 Below are some tips to help you to cope with this:

 1. Learn and apply proven studying techniques so you feel you really know the test material.
 This should help to improve your confidence and reduce excessive anxiety.

 2. Work on staying positive while you’re studying.
 Think about doing really well, not always struggling, or even failing.

 3. Make sure you get plenty of sleep the night before a test.